johngage/berkeley2050/_build/intro.md

 A link below goes to Ray Yep's draft of August 1, 2019.
 As content is added to Section 6 and 7, and revisions occur, I'll update.

-Use the [Table of Contents2][toc2] to navigate the chapters.
+Use the [Table of Contents][toc2]  in the left sidebar to navigate the chapters.
 Note the button at the top to open or close the sidebar that shows the chapters.

 I put this into a JupyterBook, so that it would be easier to incorporate data science analytics and real-time visualizations.